JasonLi-TMT/Movie-recommendation-engine/README.md

 In this project, I mainly use two datasets, one is film rating data, and the other is movie poster data.

-- **Film rating data: Consist of 100,005 film rating records. (link: http://www.grouplens.org/node/73)
+- **Film rating data**: Consist of 100,005 film rating records. (link: http://www.grouplens.org/node/73)

-- **Film poster data: Movie poster data from IMDB & TMDB. (link: https://www.themoviedb.org/?language=en)
+- **Film poster data**: Movie poster data from IMDB & TMDB. (link: https://www.themoviedb.org/?language=en)

-- **Film actor & director data: Data of relationship among films, directors & actors.
+- **Film actor & director data**: Data of relationship among films, directors & actors.

 The detail of data description could be found in the data folder, there is a readme file there.